oznogon/gattaibushido-public/rules/01_intro.md

 * **Pencils and Paper** are the core tools of every student in Battle School, and you will make heavy use of them here.
 You kids might think you’re clever with those special digi-pad-whatsits, but when they eventually suffer a glitch and the Meta-Skein crashes, you’ll be glad you kept the old standbys on hand!
 * **Playing Cards** are absolutely necessary for play, and you’ll need two decks.
 These decks are combined together into one big Deck that the whole table uses, so get two that look alike.
 They’re also great for after-hours poker games in the barracks, but don’t let Coach find out you’ve been gambling!
 * **Tokens or counters** of different colors will be useful for tracking the fluctuating levels of damage that your Pilot and her Team will experience during play, and for use as Power Tokens on the Final Form Positions.
-* (OPTIONAL) *A four-sided gaming die* might be useful for certain random moments, if you'd rather not burn through cards for them.
-8-sided, 12-sided, and 20-sided also work, as they are all divisible by 4.
+* **Pilot Playbooks** should be printed out in advance so you can each easily choose your team roles and first year school courses (aka "character creation").
-* (***Still In Development***) Pilot Record Sheets allow you to keep detailed ongoing notes of your stats, abilities, skills, and class grades.
+* **Pilot Record Sheets** allow you to keep detailed ongoing notes of your stats, abilities, skills, and class grades.
 Be careful now, these are your permanent records!
 * (***Still In Development***) The Team Harmony Tracker is required to keep up-to-date stats on your pilots’ harmonic frequencies with each other.
 Put one of these on the table for everyone to see.
+* (OPTIONAL) *A four-sided gaming die* might be useful for certain random moments, if you'd rather not burn through cards for them.
+8-sided, 12-sided, and 20-sided also work, as they are all divisible by 4.

 ## Introduction to Play

 One player takes on the role of "**Coach**" and leads the proceedings.
 Coach is responsible for guiding the game along and keeping the team focused on their story goals.
-Coach is the "game master" position in this game.
+If you're familiar with other tabletop role-playing games, think of Coach as the "game master" role.

 The rest of the players take on the roles of the "**Pilots**" and explore the story as presented by Coach.
 These player characters are responsible for driving the story forward in pursuit of their various agendas, both personal and team-focused.
 Oftentimes those agendas will clash with one another - since they're by default expected to be strongly passionate youths, this conflict is entirely expected.
 More often still, they will face direct opposition from space monsters and other dangerous threats, the likes of which they have dedicated their lives to fighting in order to protect the future of humanity.

-When this text refers to "players" it includes all at the table who are involved in the game, Coach and Pilots alike.
-For purposes of clarity, when rules are meant to refer only to Coach or the Pilots, they will use those specific terms.
-The term "Pilot" is used to reference both the Pilot characters *and* their players.

 ### The Pilots